zhaopku/Contextual-Embeddings-Study/README.md

     python visualize.py

+### Create from scratch

+    1. download SNLI, then unzip under project root.
+    2. move preprocess.py under the SNLI sub directory.
+    3. python preprocess.py (this will create text.txt under the SNLI sub directory).
+    4. python extract_and_compare.py (this will create snli.pkl and word2embed.pkl).

+Then refer to **Use preprocess results**

 ## Dataset

 Use the training set of [SNLI](https://nlp.stanford.edu/projects/snli/),

     1. pick the most frequent 200 - 400 words
        (The top 200 words have many punctuations and pronouns, and are thus not interesting to study).
-    2. extract the ELMo embeddings
+    2. extract the ELMo embeddings.
-    3. for each word, use kmeans to cluster its ELMo representations
+    3. for each word, use kmeans to cluster its ELMo representations.
-    4. Visualize by transform the 1024 dimensional ELMo embeddings to 3 dimensional
+    4. Visualize by transform the 1024 dimensional ELMo embeddings to 3 dimensional.

 ## Result

-    See `images` for visualized clusters for each word
+See *images* for visualized clusters for each word.

 ## Examples